Why Alcohol Can Trigger Cortisol Spikes and 3 AM Wake-Ups

 The HPA axis is the body’s stress-timing system, and it helps control the daily cortisol rhythm that makes people more wake-prone in the early morning.
 HPA stands for hypothalamic-pituitary-adrenal axis.
 In plain English, it is the brain-body message loop that helps decide when you should be alert.

-Under typical conditions, cortisol begins rising between about 2–3 AM and peaks 30–45 minutes after waking, a pattern described in research on the cortisol awakening response source.
+Under typical conditions, cortisol begins rising between about 2–3 AM and peaks 30–45 minutes after waking, a pattern described in research on the cortisol awakening response the NIH.
 Alcohol can overlap with that rise by changing sleep depth, temperature regulation, and sympathetic activation.
 That “sympathetic” piece means fight-or-flight tone.
 Tight chest.
 Restless legs.
 The blunt feeling of “I need something.”

 Alcohol metabolism can also make normal stress signals feel louder.
 However, not every 3 AM wake-up is a lab-confirmed alcohol cortisol spike.
 The most accurate explanation is usually a timing collision: alcohol wearing off, lighter sleep, and the body’s normal pre-wake cortisol rhythm.